cebcar/Tuxedo-ij/TechDocs/DevOps/tools/IntelliJ.md

 ### Version Control
 - Version Control System: Git

+#### GitHub
+> ALERT: do NOT add an account from this page; it will automatically add a PERSONAL account, which will not work
+- [ _ ] Clone GitHub repositories using SSH

 #### Changelists
 - [ + ] Track changed blocks in text files separately
 - [ + ] Show dialogue on attempt to edit file from non-active changelist